EthanJustice/moulin/README.md

 + `preview-opened` (`window`), for when the preview menu is opened
 + `dashboard-opened` (`window`), for when the dashboard is opened
 + `slides-opened` (`window`), for when the slides are opened

+### Using the Core

+As Moulin uses imports/exports, core functions and variables can be easily used within an external script.
+For example, if you wanted to import controls for slides, you could place `import * as binds from './path/to/binds.js';` in your script.
+TODO: exports

 ### Layout